 Under a diversion agreement, the prosecutor (county or district attorney) agrees to have the misdemeanor charges dismissed if the defendant successfully completes agreed-upon terms.
 These terms might include remaining crime-free, paying a program fee, paying victim restitution, and attending counseling.
 While diversion has its advantages, the decision to offer diversion stands with the prosecutor (it's not guaranteed) and requires the defendant to give up certain rights, like the right to a trial, to confront and question witnesses, and to contest the evidence.

 Kansas law provides enhanced penalties for certain offenses where the offender has prior convictions.
 For instance, Kansas' domestic battery statute requires a minimum sentence for repeat misdemeanor offenders.
 On a third or subsequent misdemeanor domestic battery conviction, a defendant faces felony charges and a minimum sentence.
 As another example, Kansas incrementally increases the penalty for repeat impaired driving offenses (DUIs).
-A person convicted of a first DUI faces a class B misdemeanor, but on the fourth DUI in ten years, the penalty increases to a nonperson felony.
+A person convicted of a first DUI faces a class B misdemeanor, but on the third DUI in 10 years, the penalty increases to a nonperson felony.
 (Kan.
-Stat. §§ 8-1567, 21-5414 (2020).)
+Stat. §§ 8-1567, 21-5414 (2023).)

-In most cases, a person can apply to have their misdemeanor conviction and related arrest or diversion records expunged (or sealed) in Kansas after three years have passed since completion of the sentence, probation, or diversion agreement.
-A person must wait five years after a first DUI and ten years for subsequent DUI convictions before becoming eligible for expungement.
+In many cases, a person can apply to have their misdemeanor conviction and related arrest or diversion records expunged (or sealed) in Kansas after three years have passed since completion of the sentence, probation, or diversion agreement.
+A person must wait five years after a first DUI and 10 years for subsequent DUI convictions before becoming eligible for expungement.
+Other eligibility requirements also apply.
 More information on expungement petitions is available on the state's judicial branch website.
 (Kan.
-Stat. § 22-6614 (2020).)
+Stat. § 21-6614 (2023).)

 While a misdemeanor carries less serious penalties than a felony, a misdemeanor conviction can still have serious, negative consequences.
 For instance, any time in jail (even pretrial) could potentially lead to the loss of one's job and income.
 And, having a misdemeanor conviction record can make it difficult to find a job, obtain housing, apply for loans, or qualify for a professional license.
 If you're facing any criminal charges, contact a criminal defense attorney who can protect your rights throughout the proceedings and help you obtain a favorable outcome.
 Local attorneys know the system, prosecutors, and judges well, which can be helpful in your defense.